eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Week 8 - Data Augmentation.md

 * ![[Pasted image 20240311104741.png|300]]

 ### Cutmix
-_Pairs al images in batch, picks random bounding box in the image, and copies slice from one image to another_
+_Pairs all images in batch, picks random bounding box in the image, and copies slice from one image to another_
 * Blends labels and images
 * ![[Pasted image 20240311104754.png|300]]